 While we can’t replicate exactly how someone sounds (our voices are as individual as our fingerprints), we can replicate the vocal techniques they use to maximise our own impact.

 These techniques can be hard to spot when we’re absorbed in a great talk.
-That’s why, together with the help of some of my amazing Make Your Mark Ambassadors, we’ve selected five fantastic TED talks to pinpoint how each speaker uses one of five different elements of voice to best effect.
+That’s why I've selected five fantastic TED talks to pinpoint how each speaker uses one of five different elements of voice to best effect.

 This acronym is helpful for remembering each of the five vocal elements: SPILT.
 So, before any words are SPILT from your lips think: